Organique0/mern-next-ts-blog/README.md

 This is from a paid tutorial from Coding in Flow (https://github.com/codinginflow)
 *********************************************************************************

-mogodb, react, express, typescript, bootstrap.
+mogodb, redis, react, express, typescript, bootstrap.
 There is a new brach where the sessions are stored in a Redis database instead of MongoDB.
 I just want to keep both since Redis does not have hosting in the cloud.

 The most advanced project I have ever made.
 I would say that is it well build and scalable.
 The server side is separated and buid using Express.js and other libraries.